Review: Hocus Pocus

 Some players may have concerns

-Magic is omnipresent in this game, though its mostly reduced to ammunition or specific powerups.
+Magic is omnipresent in this game, though it's mostly reduced to ammunition or specific powerups.
 A potentially bigger issue is that some of the backgrounds depict demonic or frightening creatures.

 Screenshots